sensu/sensu-docs/content/sensu-go/6.1/operations/deploy-sensu/secure-sensu.md

 When agent mTLS authentication is enabled, agents do not need to send password credentials to backends when they connect.
 To use [secrets management][1], Sensu agents must be secured with mTLS.
 In addition, when using mTLS authentication, agents do not require an explicit user in Sensu.
-They will default to using the `system:agents` group.
+Sensu agents default to connecting and authenticating with the `agent` user and the `system:agents` group.

 You can still bind agents to a specific user when the `system:agents` group is problematic.
 For this use case, create a user that matches the Common Name (CN) of the agent's certificate.